Reminiscences of Newlyn

 National School occupied part of one side of the Green.
 Here boys and girls from

 Clerk was also School-master.
-One named Pentreath was father of Rd.
+One named Pentreath was father of Richard.
 Pentreath,

 the artist whose tablet stands in Paul Church.
 James Richards was the next grand